Siege of Toulon (1793): Siege

 The troops of the army said to be of the "Carmagnoles", under the command of General Jean François Carteaux, arrived at Toulon on 8 September, after those troops had recovered Avignon and Marseille, and then Ollioules.
 They joined up with the 6,000 men of the Alpine Maritime Army, commanded by General Jean François Cornu de La Poype, who had just taken La Valette-du-Var, and sought to take the forts of Mont Faron, which dominated the city to the East.
-They were reinforced by 3,000 sailors under the orders of Admiral Jean René César de Saint-Julien de Chabon, who refused to serve the British with his chief, Jean-Honoré de Trogoff de Kerlessy.
+They were reinforced by 3,000 sailors under the orders of Admiral Jean René César de Saint-Julien de Chabon, who refused to join his defecting superior, Jean-Honoré de Trogoff de Kerlessy.
 A further 5,000 soldiers under General La Poype were attached to the army to retake Toulon from the Army of Italy.